Terradue/dcs-python-ndvi/src/main/doc/fieldguide/data.rst

 The data preparation step foresees:

-* Copying the Landsat sample products to the Sandbox
+* Copying the Landsat sample products from the S3 storage to the Sandbox
 * The conversion of the multiple GeoTFF files that compose a Landsat product into a single ERDAS .img product
+* Repeat this for the four Landsat products
 * Copying the ERDAS .img products to the Laboratory S3 storage
-* Registering the ERDAS .img products in the Sandbox local catalogue

 Copying Landsat sample products to the Sandbox
 **********************************************